rust-embedded/rust-raspberrypi-OS-tutorials/08_timestamps/README.md

 +    // Test a failing timer case.
 +    time::time_manager().spin_for(Duration::from_nanos(1));

--    // Use black magic to get a function pointer.
+-    // Use black magic to create a function pointer.
 -    let kernel: fn() -> ! = unsafe { core::mem::transmute(kernel_addr) };
 -
 -    // Jump to loaded kernel!